-For General, Standard and Special conditions pertaining to this consent please see reverse side of this document a.
+Consent Granted: To take and use water from the Kapuni Stream (at times when the normal water supply has failed) for the operation of an ammonia/ urea plant, and a hydrogen plant Expiry Date: 1 June 2035 a.
 The consent holder shall pay to the Taranaki Regional Council all the administration, monitoring and supervision costs of this consent, fixed in accordance with section 36 of the Resource Management Act 1991.